Paralympic football: Blind football competitions

-7-a-side football
+Cerebral palsy football (7-a-side)

 7-a-side football is an adaptation of association football for athletes with cerebral palsy and other neurological disorders, including stroke and traumatic brain injury.
 The sport is governed by the Cerebral Palsy International Sports and Recreation Association (CP-ISRA).
 The sport is played with modified FIFA rules.
 Among the modifications are a reduced field of play, a reduction in the number of players, elimination of the offside rule, and permission for one-handed throw-ins.
 Matches consist of two thirty-minute halves, with a fifteen-minute half-time break.

 Players competing in 7-a-side football are given a sport class based on their level of disability.
 Eligible classes are: